phidatahq/phidata/README.md

 ## ✨ What is phidata?

-Phidata is a framework for building AI Apps, it provides pre-built templates that you can use to build your AI product.
+Phidata is a toolkit for building AI Apps, it provides pre-built templates that you can use to build your AI product.

 Here's how it works: